lawrennd/old_talks/_posts/2006-01-27-computer-vision-reading-group-the-gaussian-process-latent-variable-model.md

 ---
-title: Computer Vision Reading Group: The Gaussian Process Latent Variable Model
+title: "Computer Vision Reading Group: The Gaussian Process Latent Variable Model"
 venue: Computer Vision Reading Group, Visual Geometry Group, Department of Engineering Science, University of Oxford, U.K.
+abstract: |
-abstract: The Gaussian process latent variable model (GP-LVM) is a recently proposed probabilistic approach to obtaining a reduced dimension representation of a data set.
+  The Gaussian process latent variable model (GP-LVM) is a recently proposed probabilistic approach to obtaining a reduced dimension representation of a data set.
 In this tutorial we motivate and describe the GP-LVM, giving a review of the model itself and some of the concepts behind it.
 author:
 - family: Lawrence
   given: Neil D.